leberkaassemmel/grafiki-bridge/README.md

 ## Overview

-This package allows you to convert pandas DataFrames into compressed, browser-compatible links that open in the Grafiki web application for interactive data exploration and visualization.
+This package allows you to convert pandas DataFrames into compressed, browser-compatible links that open in the [grafiki](https://www.grafiki.app) web application for interactive data exploration and visualization.
+For more information, please visit our [wiki](https://www.docs.grafiki.app).

 ## Features